Securing (escaping) Output

 wp_kses()that allows only the HTML permitted in post comments.

 Pay close attention to what each function does, as some will remove HTML while others will permit it.
-You should use the most appropriate function to the content and context of what you’re echoing.
-And remember to escape when you echo, not before.
+You must use the most appropriate function to the content and context of what you’re echoing.
+You always want to escape when you echo, not before.

 Most WordPress functions properly prepare data for output, so you don’t need to escape the data again.
 For example, you can safely call the_title() without escaping.